 At Ascend Functional Health, we prioritize conservative, effective strategies to get you back to feeling your best.
 Our holistic health solutions are designed to address the root cause of your pain, not just mask the symptoms.
 Let’s walk through some of the most common and effective non-surgical options available.

-Physical Therapy and Specific Exercises
+How Physical Therapy and Exercise Can Help

 Physical therapy is a cornerstone of bulging disc treatment for a reason—it works.
 A skilled therapist will guide you through specific exercises designed to strengthen the muscles that support your spine, improve your flexibility, and correct your posture.
 This isn't about just any workout; it's a personalized plan to stabilize your core and reduce pressure on your spinal discs.
 Most people start to feel a noticeable difference within four to six weeks of consistent sessions.
 Our Physical Medicine programs focus on restoring movement and function to help you heal effectively.